 Related blog post: Fly to Long Caye on Google Earth

 1. Practice Reef.
 This is where we conduct our snorkel orientations and where we also go night snorkeling.
 Our most accessible reef, you can walk or swim to it, and much of the surrounding sand at this patch reef is only about 3 feet deep, so you can stand up right next the coral whenever you need a break.
 This is the perfect first snorkel.

 4. The Horseshoe.
 This nearby reef is accessed by kayak, although for a longer swim you can also swim there with a safety kayaker joining you.
-It is just over 1/2 mile from our island.
+It is about a 1/2 mile from our island.
 This is usually our first paddle/snorkel, where you paddle to a patch, tie your boat up to the guide's boat, and jump out WITHOUT tipping over (we teach you to do this.)

 Related blog post: Belize kayak snorkeling at Horseshoe Reef-video